Breadcrumbs

 showDataProcessingAgreement

-This setting defines whether the recipient of a process is shown a dialogue box before processing, which must be confirmed before the document can be processed.
+This setting defines whether the recipient of a process is shown a dialog box before processing, which must be confirmed before the document can be processed.
 The confirmation is stored in the document’s audit log.
-If rejection (rejectable) of the process is permitted, the dialogue can be cancelled and the user can read the document.
-Any attempt to edit the document will bring up the dialogue box again.
-If rejection is permitted, Cancel is replaced by Reject and immediately calls up the Reject dialogue box.
+If rejection (rejectable) of the process is permitted, the dialog can be canceled and the user can read the document.
+Any attempt to edit the document will bring up the dialog box again.
+If rejection is permitted, Cancel is replaced by Reject and immediately calls up the Reject dialog box.

 boolean